How food brands find new fans with in-store sampling

 The main goals of in-store samplings are to raise awareness about new products and boost sales, which is key to keeping a product on the shelf at stores where space is tight and can be hard to come by.
 They have become increasingly important as the number of new food startups has grown, and for retailers the events also provide an additional in-store experience that customers won’t find by shopping online.

-“Often a customer goes into the store and builds a relationship with the demonstrator,” said Melissa LaCarrubba, co-founder of Starterup , which provides brand ambassadors for in-store samplings.
+“Often a customer goes into the store and builds a relationship with the demonstrator,” said Melissa LaCarrubba, co-founder of Starterup , which provides brand ambassadors for in-store samples.
 “They can ask them about other products or ask for advice.
 The ambassadors become well-versed in products and issues and customers really appreciate that.”

 That expertise and those relationships with shoppers can be a major factor in helping small businesses grow and giving in-store shoppers an experience they wouldn’t get anywhere else, she said.